-- In the following cases, the Face Select mode will be canceled.

-- .
-When turning the power off and back on or changing the shooting mode.

-- When displaying the Menu screen.

-- When using the digital zoom or digital tele-converter.

-- When changing the recording pixels to W.

-- When the screen is turned off (p.
-45).

-- When the camera cannot detect any face.
+- In the following cases, the Face Select mode will be canceled. - When turning the power off and back on or changing the shooting mode. - When displaying the Menu screen. - When using the digital zoom or digital tele-converter. - When changing the recording pixels to W. - When the camera cannot detect any face.